cerennnnn/TechCareeriOSDevelopmentBootcampHWs/Homework3/README.md

 ✨ In my 3rd homework for TM iOS Developer Bootcamp with Swift organized by techcareer.net, I designed a screen that supports both dark mode and Turkish language.
+✨ For this small project, I used:
+ - Auto Layout
+ - Stack Views
+ - UINavigationController

 Screens: